Ambrosiana

 Membership of the respective categories must be proved by a document/card currently valid.

-• Authorised guides with registration card and teachers accompanying school groups (1 for every 10 students).
+• Teachers accompanying school groups (one for every ten students).

-• Journalists who need to visit the Pinacoteca Ambrosiana to review it are admitted for free.
-They need to submit the accreditation request to the press office with at least 24 hours advance, specifying the name of the publication and the day scheduled for the visit (mail: [email protected]).
-Otherwise, journalists are granted a reduced ticket upon presentation of their journalist card, valid for the current year.
+• Journalists who intend to visit the Pinacoteca Ambrosiana to review it will have free access upon accreditation from the press office.
+Please write to href=”mailto:[email protected]”>[email protected] at least 24 hours in advance, specifying the name of the newspaper and the day planned for the visit.
+Otherwise, access for journalists is provided with a reduced ticket upon presentation of the Journalist card valid for the current year.

 • ICOM members